-During the past few years, we have made excellent progress in getting excellent competition videos converted into a format that can be provided for judge training needs and several affiliates have taken advantage of these products.
-Affiliates are encouraged to send a request to the SCJC affiliate coordinator describing the types of training and materials wanted and we can either provide something off the shelf or create the video.
+During the past few years, we have made excellent progress in getting excellent competition videos converted into a format that can be provided for judge training.
+Affiliates are encouraged to send a request to the SCJC affiliate coordinator describing the types of training and materials wanted.